ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Changelog

+- 1.0.3: Fixed appwriteConfig detection for `--it` so it detects when you can migrate your config
 - 1.0.2: Fixed migrations, sorry about that!

 **Migration Note**: While fully backward compatible, we recommend migrating to YAML configuration for the best experience.
 Use `--setup` to generate new YAML configurations.